Why should I go see a Shamanic Practitioner?

 There are so many articles, books, and videos that explain Reiki more in depth.
 Please feel free to contact me with any questions you have about this practice or if you are interested in practicing.
 As a Reiki Master, I do take on students on a case by case basis.
-You can click here to book a free discovery call.
+Book a free discovery call.

 Headaches can be a real misery and sometimes it can seem as if you’ve tried everything to get rid of them but they just keep on coming back.
 Painkillers can seem like the obvious choice because yes, they do work – but then the headache will often return.
 If you’re really unlucky you may also end up with a rebound headache which is common in people who take painkillers regularly.
 So, what can you do?